JohnnyKile/Philadelphia-Housing-Analysis/README.md

 ## Summary

-In short, this project analyzes the correlation between the number of permits issued within a zipcode and the housing values within that same zipcode.
+The goal of this project was to determine whether the number of permits issued in a given zip code within prior years is correlated to property value and changes of property values within the zip code.
+The assumption going in was that the amount of permits issued within a zip code should have some correlation with the future housing prices and change in housing prices.
+Thus the theory was that if we're designing a machine learning model, the inclusion of permits would improve the model.

 The analysis was focused on Philadelphia, Pennsylvania and utilized permit data from https://www.opendataphilly.org/ along with housing price data from https://www.zillow.com/research/data/.

-The goal of this project was to determine whether the number of permits issued in a given zip code within prior years is correlated to property value and changes of property values within the zip code.
-The assumption going in is that building permits that better the buildings within a zip code should have some correlation with the future housing prices and change in housing prices.
-Thus the theory is that if we're designing a machine learning model, the inclusion of permits would improve the model.

 ## Analysis